localhost5001/image-gallery/README.md

 ### What is the goal of this exercise?

 The topics covered by this project are the basics of full stack web development.
-Completing this exercise will prepare you for working at Mastermind.
+Completing this exercise will prepare you for working at Disco.
 Having a decent knowledge on these topics will allow you to easily join the team and learn new skills faster.

 ### Basic topics / skills covered by this exercise